crownstone/crownstone-lib-hue/documentation/Bridge.md

 `getAllLightsFromBridge():Promise<Light[]>` Returns an array with all Light objects that are retrieved from the actual Philips Hue Bridge, corresponding all Hue Lights connected to the Philips Hue Bridge.
 These Light objects aren't initialized.

-`populateLights():Promise<void>` Add all Philips Hue Lights from the Philips Hue Bridge to the bridge's light list.
+`populateLights():Promise<void>` Adds all Philips Hue Lights from the Philips Hue Bridge to the bridge's light list.
 These Light objects aren't initialized.